jokull/awesome-reykjavik/docs/index.md

 ## The Trinity: Kennitala, Mobile Plan and Bank Account

-If you have employment in Iceland and are willing to wait up to 5 days with your foreign SIM card while you wait for kennitala, this is the order of
+You’re basically a tourist until you get a kennitala.
+It’s a ten digit personal identity that is used *everwhere* in Iceland.
+If you have employment in Iceland and are willing to wait up to 5 days with your foreign SIM card until you acquire kennitala, this is the order of things:
-things:

 1. :material-fingerprint: **Get a kennitala** →
    [Kennitala](guides/kennitala.md).
 This takes five days to process if all